-- 14.1 AS4970 (2009) section 3, 3.3.3 requires the Project Arborist to demonstrate that where a retained tree is subject to a major encroachment (>10% of area of TPZ) it can be protected to remain viable. - 14.2 Tree 1 Lagerstroemia indica Crepe Myrtle, this specimen was found in good condition & vigour at time of assessment. - Trees viability to development; this specimen is impacted by the proposed development.
+- 14.1 AS4970 (2009) section 3, 3.3.3 requires the Project Arborist to demonstrate that where a retained tree is subject to a major encroachment (>10% of area of TPZ) it can be protected to remain viable - 14.2 Tree 1 Grevillea robusta Silky Oak, this specimen was found in fair condition & good vigour at time of assessment.

+• Trees viability to development; this specimen is not impacted by the proposed development.
 The project arborist is to certify the installation of protection measures as per D/A conditions prior to commencement of works and to be monitored throughout the project at approx. 3 mthly intervals depending on the length of the development.
-The specimen should remain viable beyond completion of development provided recommended installation & protection measures are adhered to. - Development Impacts: AS4970 (2009) section 3 requires a Tree Protection Zone (TPZ) setback of 4.8 metres (m) radial from centre of trunk (COT), the setback for the proposed paved carpark & driveway adjacent to this specimen is estimated at 2.8m from COT, which is a 10% encroachment by the proposed paved carpark & driveway.
+The specimen should remain viable beyond completion of development provided recommended installation & protection measures are adhered to.

+• Development Impacts: AS4970 (2009) section 3 requires a Tree Protection Zone (TPZ) setback of 2.0 metres (m) radial from centre of trunk (COT), the setback for the proposed underground OSD adjacent to this specimen is estimated at 2.0m from COT, which is not an encroachment by the proposed development.
+The alignment of the proposed development is sufficiently setback to not impact this specimen.